lastefoto-ee/lastefoto-ee.github.io/content/en/project/newborn/index.md

 weight: 3

 ---

-## Newborn Photo shoot - Package S

-In this package, the newborn (5-14 days) is the main bias.
-I photograph him from various angles on a posing pillow (beanbag) and props.
-Family shots are not included in this package.

-The photo shoot includes:
-* various set-ups for the newborn;
-* 7 retouched digital and printed photos 10x15cm;
-_if desired, the choice of photos for retouching is carried out by you_
-* shooting for 2 hours in the LasteFoto newborn studio (Peterburi tee 46, Tallinn);
-* USB drive with all retouched photos in individually designed package;
-* retouching of additional photos 10 € / photo;

-Price **185**€

-{{< figure src="newborn-photo-shoot-s-package.jpg" title="Newborn photo shoot.
-Example of the result of the minimum package" >}}

-## Newborn photo shoot - Package M

-In this package, the newborn (5-14 days) is the main bias.
-I photograph him from various angles on a posing pillow (beanbag) and props.
-We also take  general family photos and separate frames with mom-dad and brother-sister.

-The photo shoot includes:
-* various set-ups for the newborn;
-* 17 retouched digital and printed photos 10x15cm;
-_if desired, the choice of photos for retouching is carried out by the Customer_
-* family shots and photos with siblings;
-* shooting for 2-3 hours in the LasteFoto newborn studio (Peterburi tee 46, Tallinn);
-* USB drive with all retouched photos in individually designed package;
-* retouching of additional photos 9 € / photo;

-Price **290**€

-## Newborn Photo shoot - Package L

-In this package, the newborn (5-14 days) is the main bias.
-I photograph him from various angles on a posing pillow (beanbag) and props.
-We also take  general family photos and separate frames with mom-dad and brother-sister.

-The photo shoot includes:
-* various set-ups for the newborn;
-* 30 retouched digital and printed photos 10x15cm;
-_if desired, the choice of photos for retouching is carried out by the Customer_
-* family shots and photos with siblings;
-* shooting for 2-3 hours in the LasteFoto newborn studio (Peterburi tee 46, Tallinn);
-* photobook 20 x 20 cm;
-* USB drive with all retouched photos in individually designed package;
-* retouching of additional photos 8 € / photo;

-Price **440**€
+## Mini-package (1-2,5 hours) *320*€

+_The ideal time for newborn photography is 5-14 days of age_.

+Price includes:
+1. 2-3 different set-ups for the baby;
+2. a family photo.
+Snapshots with family members are not included in this package;
+3. 17 digital and paper images 10x15cm; *If desired, you can choose the images yourself from the pre-edited gallery.*
+4. individual retouching of each photo (removal of baby acne, flaky skin, etc.);
+5. use of various hats, fabrics, baskets.
+Washing of accessories and fabrics used;
+6. consultation before and accompaniment during the photo shoot;
+7. taking photos in the LasteFoto Studio for 1-2,5 hours (depending on the mood of the little model);
+8. a web gallery of retouched images, which you can also share if you wish;
+9. a USB memory stick with all retouched photos in individually designed package;
+10. retouching of additional photos 10 € / photo;

+{{< figure src="newborn-photo-shoot-in-tallinn-minipackage.jpg" title="Newborn photo shoot in Tallinn, sample images" >}}

+## Full-package (2-4 hours) *410*€

+_The ideal time for newborn photography is 5-14 days of age_.

+Price includes:
+1. 2-3 different set-ups for the baby;
+2. photos with family members separately and a family photo;
+3. 25 digital and paper images 10x15cm; *If desired, you can choose the images yourself from the pre-edited gallery.*
+4. individual retouching of each photo (removal of baby acne, flaky skin, etc.);
+5. use of various hats, fabrics, baskets.
+Washing of accessories and fabrics used;
+6. consultation before and accompaniment during the photo shoot;
+7. taking photos in the LasteFoto Studio for 2-4 hours (depending on the mood of the little model);
+8. a web gallery of retouched images, which you can also share if you wish;
+9. a USB memory stick with all retouched photos in individually designed package;
+10. retouching of additional photos 10 € / photo;

 ## Newborn Photo shoot outside of Estonia

 The price and conditions of the photo shoot are available on request.

+> The birth of a child is undoubtedly one of the most wonderful events in life.
+Those tiny fingers and little facial features are a delight to the eyes, and it would be a mistake not to capture the very moment.
+It's only once they're so small and so cute.
+Let us capture your baby's beauty in a beautiful and artistic way.

+- it is advisable to book a time for the newborn photo shoot in advance.
+- newborn photo shoot takes place during the first 14 days of a baby's life, so it is essential to announce the baby's birth at the first opportunity, no matter how long you will be in the maternity hospital.
+- at least one day before the photo shoot, mothers are advised not to eat the following foods: coffee, chocolate, citrus fruits, broccoli, garlic, spicy foods and nuts.
+Following this advice will increase the chances of a calm and sleepy baby.
+- if possible, keep your baby awake for 1-2 hours before the photo shoot and feed him/her just before going to the studio.Choose clothes that are easy to remove and leave no marks.
+- please bring your baby's pacifier with you, even if you choose not to use it.
+Often the pacifier is the key to a successful photo shoot.
+- for a family shot you will need a T-shirt/blouse/dress (for mum) in a neutral (e.g. white, grey or black) or saturated colour.
+Avoid long sleeves and patterns/lettering on the clothes.
+- you can make tea in the studio, for longer shoots take a small snack with you.
+- parents are welcome to send us their image and colour wishes, but please note that we unfortunately cannot guarantee that they will come true.
+All newborns are different and not all are willing to take the same poses or sleep deeply enough during the photo shoot.
+- during the photo shoot, parents are also responsible for the older siblings who are in the studio.

 {{< figure src="newborn-photo-shoot-50.jpg" title="Newborn photo shoot in Tallinn" >}}
 {{< figure src="newborn-photo-shoot-49.jpg" title="Newborn photo shoot in studio" >}}